-- Someone fleeing the war in Ukraine. - Someone fleeing civil war in Syria. - Someone who is Buddhist fleeing religious persecution in China. - Someone who is LGBTQ fleeing persecution in Iran. - Someone fleeing persecution in Eritrea for protesting for democracy.
+- Someone fleeing the war in Ukraine. - Someone fleeing the crisis in Afghanistan. - Someone fleeing civil war in Syria. - Someone fleeing political persecution in Hong Kong. - Someone who is LGBTQ fleeing persecution in Iran. - Someone fleeing persecution in Eritrea for protesting for democracy.